Sciss/LucreConfluent/README.md

 ## TemporalObjects

-__Note:__ see tag v0.14 for the example using actual audio file regions and sonogram view.
-The current version is a rework based on a new modularisation.

 ### statement

 TemporalObjects is (C)opyright 2009&ndash;2012 Hanns Holger Rutz.
 It is released under the [GNU General Public License](http://github.com/Sciss/TemporalObjects/blob/master/licenses/TemporalObjects-License.txt).